arthurfiorette/axios-cache-interceptor/docs/pages/per-request-configuration.md

 This option bypasses the current cache and always make a new http request.
 This will not delete the current cache, it will just replace the cache when the response arrives.

-Unlike from `cache: false`, this will not disable the cache, it will just ignore the cache checks before making the request.
-This way, all options are still available and will work as expected.
+Unlike as `cache: false`, this will not disable the cache, it will just ignore the pre-request cache checks before making the request.
+This way, all post-request options are still available and will work as expected.

 Default: `false`